Tag Archive for: life safety

 2: Home playground equipment is a factor in 200,000 injuries every year.

+Our kids love outdoor fun in the Ozarks, but home playground equipment can pose hazards.
 While kids are remarkable in their ability to dust off a bump or a bruise, home playground equipment can pose more serious dangers.
 Take these steps to ensure that things stay fun around your playhouse, swingset or trampoline.

 • Give your outdoor play equipment an annual inspection.
 Check for sharp edges, loose bolts, platforms or guardrails, and clear any tripping hazards.